mistifyio/lochness/cmd/guest/README.md

-# Intro
+# Guest
 guest is the command line interface to `waheela`, the guest management service. guest can list/create/modify/delete guests.
 Input is supported via command line or stdin.

 All commands support two output formats, a list of guest ids or a list of guest json objects, line separated.

+## Usage

 ```
 Usage: